pyOpenSci/pyopensci.github.io/_pages/partners.md

 * Can be published in JOSS (if in scope)

-* Can become an affiliated package with your community following your community guidelines.
+* Can become an affiliated package with your community, following your community guidelines.

 * Gain support in maintaining their tools from our diverse, knowledgeable community that includes active members from across the Python, Conda, PyPA and broader packaging ecosystem."
     title: "Benefits of partnering with us"